Ron Yeats

+Liverpool F.C. at 1963 with following players, from left standing: Allan Jones, Gordon Milne, Tommy Lawrence, Ron Yeats (captain), Willie Stevenson, Ronnie Moran; front row: Ian Callaghan, Roger Hunt, Ian St John, Jimmy Melia and Kevin Lewis.

-Ronald Yeats (15 November 1937 – 6 September 2024) was a Scottish footballer.
+Ronald Yeats (15 November 1937 – 6 September 2024) was a Scottish footballer who played as a centre half.

 He started his professional career with Dundee United in 1957 before joining Liverpool in 1961.
 He became club captain and won six trophies—two league titles, one FA Cup and three Charity Shields—over the following ten years.
 In 1971, he joined Tranmere Rovers, where he spent three years as player-manager before serving in the same role at Barrow and Santa Barbara Condors.

 He also won two caps for the Scotland national team.

 Career

 Yeats was an Under-15 schoolboy international who played for Aberdeen Lads' Club, a Junior club in his home city of Aberdeen.
 In 1956, following a leg break, Yeats had a trial with Elgin City, then a Highland League club, but was not offered a contract.

 Dundee United

 In 1957 he was signed by Dundee United, then a part-time club of Scottish Division Two.
 Previous to signing for the club, he worked in a slaughterhouse in Aberdeen.

 Yeats's career took an upward turn following Jerry Kerr's appointment: Kerr regarded Yeats as so vital to the fortunes of the team he sought his release to play each Saturday from the military authorities while Yeats served his National Service.
 In 1959–60, Kerr's first full season in charge, St Johnstone finished as Division Two champions.
 United's challengers for the second promotion spot were Hamilton Academical and Queen of the South.
 Hamilton were beaten 5–1 at Tannadice with seven games to go before a crowd of over 11,000, putting Hamilton firmly in United's rear view.
 United went to Palmerston Park to play the Ivor Broadis inspired Queen of the South with three games to go.
 United returned home with a 4–4 draw to maintain their one-point advantage over QoS.
 Promotion was clinched with a last game of the season 1–0 home win against Berwick Rangers before a crowd of near 17,000.
 This brought top division football back to Tannadice Park for the first time since they had been relegated in 1932.

 In the following 1960–61 season, United retained their top division place, finishing in ninth.
 Other players to flourish like Yeats were the forward pair Dennis Gillespie and Jim Irvine.
 Yeats played 118 matches (95 in the league) for Dundee United.